gek169/Simple_ISA/README.md

 It could be converted to C89 as well but it would require re-writing my string library.

-It it is a simple program which increments the value at memory location 488 (1e8) until it is equal to 99.

-These are the supported instructions in the C version, the C++ has slightly fewer:
+These are the supported instructions in the C version, the C++ has a tiny fraction and is mostly a proof-of-concept that you can have a compiletime machine emulator.

 halt- end execution (1 byte) (0)
 lda- load byte into register a,zero extend (3 bytes)(1)